 History of Spaghetti

 It is thought that Marco Polo brought the recipe for spaghetti from China since the first known pasta meals were made with rice flour, but history has shown this is not true.
 Meals made from pasta are assumed to have been in existence since 1st century BC.
-The meals are said to have been from ancient Rome and later Sicilia and Italy.
+The meals are said to have been from ancient Rome, Sicilia, and Italy.

-Pasta was introduced in the United States mid 18th century by the third president, Thomas Jefferson.
+Pasta was introduced in the United States in the mid-18th century by the third president, Thomas Jefferson.
 Thank you, President Jefferson!